 ‘MILWAUKEE’S CALATRAVA’™ This hybrid rose with pure white double flowers is one of my favorites and will bloom almost continually from spring to winter (zones 5–9).

 ‘LADY EMMA HAMILTON’ This English rose has an intoxicating scent and adds bold pops of color to the garden with its tangerine blooms that fade to yellow outer petals (zones 5–9).

-See 16 of our favorite fragrant roses.
+See our favorite fragrant roses.